 Cloud Orchestration 1 1

 As adoption of new cloud technologies increased the number of management tasks that had to be performed by IT, cloud automation and orchestration tools were developed to save time and complete these tasks faster.
-Modern cloud automation and orchestration tools are designed to simplify and optimize the management of hybrid-cloud, multi-cloud, or cloud-native environments.
+Modern cloud automation and orchestration tools are designed to simplify and optimize the management of hybrid-cloud, multi-cloud or cloud-native environments.

-In this article, we’ll take a look at everything you need to know about cloud automation and orchestration tools, and the benefits they bring.
-We’ll deep dive into the differences between automation and orchestration tools, and look at the benefits of combining these tools with a workload automation platform.
-Read on to get the answers to:
+In this article, we’ll take a look at everything you need to know about cloud automation and orchestration tools and the benefits they bring.
+We’ll deep dive into the differences between automation and orchestration tools and look at the benefits of combining these tools with a workload automation platform.

 • What are cloud automation tools?